Najya808/SIEM-threat-detection-labs/README.md

 - [Lab 35: Automating Simple Responses (SOAR Lite)](Lab_36_Automating_Simple_Responses_SOAR_Lite.md)
   Learn to automate simple security responses using OSQuery, iptables, and StackStorm.
 This optional lab demonstrates how SOAR solutions can streamline incident response and improve operational efficiency.

+- (Lab_36_Onboarding_a_New_Log_Source.md)
+  Onboard a new log source into a SIEM, configure agents or collectors, and validate log parsing and dashboard visualization.